MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 To resolve, have SQL MI and SCOM Managed Instance (preview) in same region.

-### Issue: After patching, user data in database is altered or not retained properly
+### Issue: After patching, user data in the database is altered or not retained properly

 **Cause**

-Occurs if update didn't happen properly.
+Occurs if update was not done properly.

 **Resolution**